UM in the world

 Maastricht University has embraced the concept of the ‘International Classroom’, which has become a mindset amongst our students and staff.
 The International Classroom underlines the benefits in the learning process of our students when they work in small tutorial groups with people from different cultural backgrounds.
 By approaching problems from a variety of perspectives, students are acquainted with different ways of seeing things and that enhances the quality of the discussions.
 In this way, the International Classroom prepares students for the rapidly globalising labour market.

 In addition, a large proportion of the educational programmes at Maastricht University are accessible to international students from all over the world, as many of them are offered in English.
 Many of our programmes also have an international or European focus, and all of our programmes include international issues and perspectives.
-We also offer more than 20 joint and double degrees as well as a variety of exchange and preparatory programmes.
+We also offer joint and double degrees as well as a variety of exchange and preparatory programmes.

 More about the International Classroom